Nima-ap17/doc_classifier/README.md

 | Accuracy      | 0.86         | 0.64        |
 | Number of Samples | 275         | 275            |

-These results represent that this moodel has achieved some improvments in compare to the zero shot approach by 6% in accuracy. (although that the test set may no be same as the zero shopt experiment mentioned in the paper)
+These results represent that this moodel has achieved some improvments in compare to the zero shot approach by 6% in accuracy. (although that the test set may not be same as the zero shot experiment mentioned in the paper)

 ## Limitations
 1. **Time Constraints**: